Dutch, English (co-official language)

 Employees aged between 15 and 20: monthly amounts range from EUR 580.30 (for those aged 15) to EUR 1,547.50 (for those aged 20), i.e. weekly pay ranges from EUR 133.90 to EUR 357.10 and daily pay rates range from EUR 26.78 to EUR 71.42

 Employees who are not able to go to work because of sickness or injury are entitled to 70% of their usual wages – at least the equivalent of the minimum wage.
 Sick leave is limited to two years during which the employer is not allowed to dismiss the absent employee unless a collective agreement provides for it or permission is given by the Employee Insurance Agency (UWV).

 Dutch labour law does not stipulate the payment of a 13th salary.
 However, employees are entitled to an annual bonus of (at least) 8% of their annual earnings.
 This so-called holiday pay is usually issued between May and June.

-As of January 2021, employees and employers in the Netherlands are subject to the following tax and social security contribution rates:
+Employees and employers in the Netherlands are subject to the following tax and social security contribution rates (last review February 2023):

 21% VAT (standard rate)

 Unemployment Insurance (WW): 2.64% or 7.64% depending on contract type and industry

 Work and Income Insurance (WIA) & Invalidity Insurance (WAO): 5.82% or 7.11% plus variable contribution

 Annual salary basis cap for 2023 set at EUR 66,956